jettro/semi-website/_documentation/weaviate/current/installation.md

 {% include badges.html %}

-Weaviate is completely containerized, you can use Docker Compose, Kubernetes or Terraform.
+Weaviate is completely containerized, you can use Docker Compose and/or Kubernetes to run it.

 ## Index